dimiarbre/Visual-Echo/README.md

 ## What is left todo:
-* :soon: Change the train function, so that only the connected neurons are updated.
-* :soon: use set_aspect (from axis)
-* :soon: use json format
 * :soon: Use neurons modelisation.
+I should introduce different types of neurons (having different connecting behaviours), and test different properties on the connectivity to see what's efficient.
 * :soon: Fully check the working of the spatialized ESN
 * :soon: Update the display function, and check whether it is working properly.
-* :soon: Introduce different types of neurons (having different connecting behaviours)
-* :soon: Test different properties on the connectivity of the neurons
+For ex, use of a constant input + short total length, just to see how the signal propagates.
 * :soon: Try to use Voronoi Tesselation for display purpose.